 Welcome back!
-The rest of the semester is incredibly exciting material.
-As you begin work on the machine project, we begin building and analyzing new data structures and algorithms.
-We’ll also introduce new bits of Kotlin syntax along the way.
+The rest of the course is incredibly exciting material.
+We’ll begin building and analyzing new data structures and algorithms, while also introducing new bits of Java syntax along the way.

 Algorithms and data structures comprise the core conceptual concerns of computer science.
 Algorithms are how we do things.
 Data structures are how we represent things.